-Eva Bradley - weddings & families.
+Eva Bradley - weddings, families & COMMERCIAL.

-Andrew Caldwell-WEDDINGS & COMMERCIAL
+Andrew Caldwell-WEDDINGS & EDITING

 Andrew has so many awesome talents that it's hard not to inflate his ego by talking about him.
 Broadly speaking, his job is to be where Eva is not.
 At weddings that means starting the day with the guys while Eva hangs out with the girls, then ensuring the big moments of the day (like the bride and groom seeing each other for the very first time) are covered from a different angle.
 A specialist in low-light night photography and people watching, Andrew takes over as lead photographer when the reception begins and his favourite part of the day is sneaking you out on dusk to create something a little bit different and dramatic.

 As well as second shooting, he's also responsible for the highly-skilled process of editing our images in our signature studio style which is classic, timeless and technically perfect.